Parents Misled by Cry-It-Out Sleep Training Report

 It is true that caregiver responsiveness to the child’s needs generally can mitigate risks for psychological disorders—we parents don’t have to be perfectly responsive at all times.
 We may misread a hunger cue and offer a toy instead, for example; but when the baby continues signaling we typically try something else until we figure out what he needs.

-But make no mistake: The total-extinction experience is so far outside the range of what would be a normal break in responsive care that it’s likely to have some of the same detrimental effects research has linked with extremely neglected babies(link is external)—only to a lesser extreme.
+But make no mistake: The total-extinction experience is so far outside the range of what would be a normal break in responsive care that it’s likely to have some of the same detrimental effects research has linked with extremely neglected babies—only to a lesser extreme.
 Think of it as a neglect continuum.
 Is that really where we want to set the bar for our most vulnerable--young children?

 Trauma alters normal self-development of critical circuits in the right hemisphere that contribute to emotional regulation and social capacities.
 These circuits are forming rapidly in the first year of life and require caregiver guidance to develop properly (Schore, 1997; Schore 1996).
-Read about more on effects here(link is external) and here(link is external).
+Read about more on effects here and here.

 Therefore, however otherwise limited in terms of duration and frequency trauma may be within a healthy, loving family, it’s still trauma, no matter where the baby is.
 Trauma is trauma.
 The baby doesn’t know his devoted parents are holding each other in agony outside the nursery door as they follow the advice of a misguided parenting manual that a major magazine article said was “just fine.”